henryhale/henryhale.github.io/src/content/blog/small-differences.md

     - observation
 ---

+## genesis

-We, humans, are obsessed with difference and desperate for sameness.
+We observe each other, obsessed with difference and desperate for sameness.
 Walk into any room(an office, a coffee shop) and watch the silent assessment unfold.
 People scan for markers like race, accent, clothing, posture, the phone someone carries.
 These differences fascinate us, define our first impressions, shape who we approach or avoid.